csc301-2023-winter/6-John-T/readme.md

 # Group 6: EXgoblins
 Ontario Parks 'Park Mindfulness' project, developed by EXgoblins (#6).

-As of Deliverable 2, the details on the operation and usage of the program are now available for the first time in the main repo.

-To make locating parts of the repo a little easier, we provide the following quickstart guide (extended from our D1):
+Quickstart guide to locate parts of repo:

-1) The /documents folder is where everything concerned with planning of the project, team details, the D2 only readme.md, and our first iteration reflection.
+1) The /documents folder contains everything related to project planning, team details, D2-only readme, and project reflection.
 2) Within /documents/plannin.md, the logical structure for the project is laid out.
 3) /miscellaneous and /mockup within /documents both contain images used throughout planning.md.
 4) /documents/team/Team-6-EXgoblins.csv and Stakeholders.txt contain information on all of the team members making up EXgoblins, and the stakeholders of the project.
-5) /documents/README.md contains the D2 only readme.md (a subset of this readme as mandated by D2).
+5) /documents/README.md contains the D2 only readme.md.
 6) /documents/iteration-02-review.md contains our first project reflection as per D2.
-8) The meeting minutes can be found at /documents/team/minutes, and there are two types of files there.
-There are the Partner-MM type, which contain records of our bi-weekly meetings with out partner and Ontario Parks Representative, John Leadston; and then there is the Team-MM-Stack, which is where team meeting minutes are collected in the form of a stack, such that the details on our most recent team meeting can be found at the top of the txt file.
+7) Meeting minutes can be found at /documents/team/minutes.
+Two file types are available: Partner-MM (bi-weekly meeting with Ontario Parks Representative, John Leadston) and Team-MM-Stack.
-9) Lastly, in terms of code, everything can be found under teh D2 folder at /main/D2.
-It is here that you can access the backend project (at subdirectory /backend), and the two frontend projects (at subdirectories /user-frontend and /manager-frontend).
+8) In terms of code, everything can be found under /main/code.
+Access the backend project at /backend and the two frontend projects at /user-frontend and /manager-frontend.
 ​
 <!-- > _Note:_ This document is intended to be relatively short.
 Be concise and precise.
 Assume the reader has no prior knowledge of your application and is non-technical.  -->
 ​